-The World Bank’s 1991 ‘World Development Report’ has made a very interesting observation that the scientific and technological progress and enhanced productivity in any nation have a close link with investment in human capital as well as the quality of the economic environment.
-Scientific and technological capabilities are, however, unevenly distributed in the world and are linked with the education system in a nation.
+The World Bank’s 1991 ‘World Development Report’ has made a fascinating observation that the scientific and technological progress and enhanced productivity in any nation are closely linked to investment in human capital and the quality of the economic environment.
+However, scientific and technical capabilities are unevenly distributed globally and are connected with the education system in a nation.

-in terms of complexity of the systems and also in terms of its utility for converting education into an effective tool for social and economic changes.
-A very interesting relationship is emerging among education, knowledge, conversion of knowledge into suitable entities from trade point of view, wealth and economy.
+The 21st century has seen massive changes in higher education systems regarding the complexity of the designs and their utility for converting education into an effective tool for social and economic changes.
+A fascinating relationship emerges among education, knowledge, conversion of knowledge into eligible entities from a trade point of view, wealth, and economy.

-Internationalization of education includes the policies and practices undertaken by academic systems and institutions-and even individuals- to cope with the global academic environment.
-The motivations for internationalization include commercial advantage, knowledge and language acquisition, enhancing the curriculum with international content, and many others.
-Specific initiatives such as branch campuses, cross-border collaborative arrangements, programs for international students, establishing English-medium programs and degrees, and others have been put into place as part of internationalization.
-Efforts to monitor international initiatives and ensure quality are integral to the international higher education environment.
+Internationalization of education includes the policies and practices undertaken by educational systems and institutions- individuals- to cope with the global academic environment.
+The motivations for internationalization have a commercial advantage, knowledge, and language acquisition, enhancing the curriculum with international content, and many others.
+Specific initiatives such as branch campuses, cross-border collaborative arrangements, programs for international students, establishing English-medium programs and degrees, and others have been implemented as part of internationalization.
+Efforts to monitor global initiatives and ensure quality are integral to the international higher education environment.

 The higher education system across the world has witnessed two more interesting revolutions.
-The first is connected with the advent and use of computers in teaching and learning as well as research and the second is linked with communication revolution.
-Today, education transcends across the geographical boundaries.
-Besides, the structure and context of academic work also has undergone a tremendous change.
+The first is connected with the advent and use of computers in teaching, learning, and research, and the second is linked with the communication revolution.
+Today, education transcends geographical boundaries.
+Besides, the structure and context of academic work also have undergone tremendous change.
 Student diversity and the administrative and pedagogical demands of new modes of curricula delivery characterize the academic’s everyday working environment.

 The accomplishment of any educational change is linked with the readiness of teachers to implement new methods and innovative practices.
-The present paper is an attempt to understand the role of teachers in internationalization of higher education in India.
-The focus of the present paper is to be acquainted with the challenges and opportunities for faculty in the context of internationalization of higher education and their inclination to adapt the change.
+The present paper attempts to understand the role of teachers in the internationalization of higher education in India.
+The focus of the present paper is to be acquainted with the challenges and opportunities for faculty in the context of the internationalization of higher education and their inclination to adopt the change.

 Review of literature:

-A growing number of papers and studies document the many ways in which the university experience of students, academic and administrative staff has been radically transformed [Chandler & Clark 2001, Deem 2001].
+A growing number of papers and studies document how the university experience of students and the academic and administrative staff has been radically transformed [Chandler & Clark 2001, Deem 2001].
 Student diversity and the administrative and pedagogical demands of new modes of curricula delivery characterize the academic’s everyday working environment.
-Identities as academics are under constant challenge as academic staff take on multiple and often conflicting roles as consultants, researchers, teachers, counselors and international marketers.
-Support for academics involved in international activities is scarce and the central strategic control of resources with its demands for flexibility compromises the quality of academic life.
+Academics are constantly challenged as academic staff take on multiple and often conflicting roles as consultants, researchers, teachers, counselors, and international marketers.
+Support for academics involved in international activities is scarce, and the central strategic control of resources with its demands for flexibility compromises the quality of academic life.

 Context of the study: